kppoint/kppoint.github.io/README.md

 This opens up a http server, which listens [localhost:8080](http://localhost:8080).
 When source files (specified or requred in `config/webpack.js`) are changed, the browser window will reload by itself.
+Compilation status (of files managed by webpack) will be shown in the browser console.

 Deployment
 ----------